cosmos/sdk-tutorials/academy/golang-intro/1_install.md

 # Go Introduction

-Golang (Go) is an open source, statically typed and compiled programming language introduced by Google and first released in 2012.
+Golang (Go) is an open-source, statically typed, and compiled programming language introduced by Google and first released in 2012.
 It has a BSD-style license.
 Its Git repository is located at [https://go.googlesource.com/go](https://go.googlesource.com/go).

 Start with the basics.
 In this section, you will install Go and learn some general things about it.